Algorithms for Scheduling Malleable Cloud Tasks: Introduction

-\IEEEPARstart{C}{loud} computing has become the norm for a wide range of applications and batch processing constitutes the most significant computing paradigm \cite{Hu}.
-In particular, many applications such as web search index update, monte carlo simulations and big-data analytics require the execution on computing clusters of a new type of parallel tasks, termed as {\em malleable tasks}.
-Two basic features of malleable tasks are workload and parallelism bound; during the execution, the number of machines assigned to a task can vary over time within the parallelism bound but its workload is not changed and affected by the number of used machines \cite{Jain11a,Jain}.

-In the scheduling theory, the above task model can be viewed as an extension of the classic model of scheduling preemptive tasks on a single or multiple machines where the parallelism bound is one \cite{Lawler91,Karger}.
-Beyond understanding how to schedule this fundamental task model, many efforts are also devoted to its online version \cite{Lucier,Azar,Jain14} and its extension in which each task contains several subtasks with precedence constraints \cite{Bodik,Nagarajan}.
-In practice, for better efficiency, companies such as IBM has integrated the smarter scheduling algorithms for various time metrics (than the popular dominant resource fairness strategy) into their batch processing platforms for malleable tasks \cite{Nagarajan,Wolf}.
+Cloud computing has become the norm for a wide range of applications and batch processing constitutes the most significant computing paradigm \cite{Hu}.
+Applications such as web search index update, monte carlo simulations and big-data analytics require executing a new type of parallel tasks on clusters, termed {\em malleable tasks}.
+Two basic features of malleable tasks are about {\em workload} and {\em parallelism bound}.
+There are multiple machines, and, throughout the execution, the number of machines assigned to a task can vary over time within the parallelism bound but its workload is not affected by the number of used machines \cite{Jain11a,Jain}.
+Beyond understanding how to schedule the fundamental batch task model, many efforts are also devoted to its online version \cite{Lucier,Azar,Jain14} and its extension in which each task contains several subtasks with precedence constraints \cite{Bodik,Nagarajan}.
+In practice, for better efficiency, companies such as IBM have integrated these smarter scheduling algorithms for various time metrics \cite{Nagarajan} (than the popular dominant resource fairness strategy) into their batch processing platforms \cite{Wolf}.